jnmaloof/AdvancedR/Chapter_3.md

 ## Levels: z y x w v u t s r q p o n m l k j i h g f e d c b a
 ```

-The integer represetnation does not change; the mapping of levels to integers does change
+The integer representation does not change; the mapping of levels to integers does change

 #### 3. What does this code do?
 How do f2 and f3 differ from f1?